chrisstraw/angular-dockerize/using-dev-container/README.md

 },
 ```

-1. To server on a different port than 4200.
-You can get conflicts running multiple Angular apps
+1. You can get conflicts running multiple Angular apps, so I always change the default port from 4200.
 2. poll is to refresh within the devcontainer
    _updated_